Grange & St Josephs Academy, Kilmarnock, Scotland, University of Oxford, Univsity College London

 University College London

-Visiting schools to talk about science.
+Favourite thing to do in science Visiting schools to talk about science.
 Can be quite terrifying(!!).
 But the process of designing slides, been creative with your content and making people interested and passionate about science is extremely rewarding.
 Also, presenting talks(be it to the public or fellow researchers at a conference) is a very good way as a researcher to be ‘forced’ to summarize your work-ie ‘see the wood for the trees’-not always easy!
 I also thoroughly enjoy helping students in laboratories due to the inevitable ‘interesting results’ that often appear and trying to work to solve them.
 As someone who was lucky enough to get into Oxford to study physics I think its vitally important that all academics in Universities spend time encouraging the next generation of scientists-the country needs you!

 So….where do I start?!